mstmc/MicrosoftToastmaster/Roles/Toastmaster.md

 Any behavior or statement that is patently offensive or objectionable is forbidden, like unlawful, racist, sexist, homophobic, hateful and so on.

+Is unlawful, racist, sexist, homophobic, hateful, damaging, false, libelous, defamatory, malicious, vulgar, obscene or discriminatory, contains religious or ethnic bias, or is otherwise objectionable

 # Ref:
 [leadership central/governing documents](https://www.toastmasters.org/leadership%20central/governing%20documents.aspx)